-- Stopransomware.gov is a whole-of-government approach that gives one central location for ransomware resources and alerts. - Resource to mitigate a ransomware attack: CISA-Multi-State Information Sharing and Analysis Center (MS-ISAC) Joint Ransomware Guide. - No-cost cyber hygiene services: Cyber Hygiene Services and Ransomware Readiness Assessment.
+- Stopransomware.gov is a whole-of-government approach that gives one central location for ransomware resources and alerts. - Resource to mitigate a ransomware attack: CISA's and Multi-State Information Sharing and Analysis Center's (MS-ISAC's) joint Ransomware Guide.
+Note: The joint Ransomware Guide provides preparation, prevention, and mitigation best practices as well as a ransomware response checklist.